senlin/soblossom/README.md

 ### Can I also use soblossom without Grunt?

 Yes, of course you can!
 Then you can just ignore all the stuff about Grunt.
-What you then need to do though, is to adjust the enqueueing of styles and scripts in the `inc/soblossom.php` file (lines 168-210) and if you want to use the Font Awesome font, you will need to separately include that (lines 132-141).
+At the top of the `soblossom_scripts()` function, which enqueues the styles and scripts, you can find an explanation and an alternative.
+You can find this function in the `inc/soblossom.php` file.
 ## Credits

 Nowadays there are plenty of WordPress themes built on Foundation and we have looked at a few of them: [Reverie](https://github.com/milohuang/reverie) by [Zhen Huang](https://github.com/milohuang), [Required+](https://github.com/wearerequired/required-foundation) (discontinued) by [Required+](http://required.ch/who-we-are/), [WPForge](http://wpforge.themeawesome.com/) by T. Vasquez and last but not least [JointsWP](http://jointswp.com/) by [Jeremy Englert](http://twitter.com/jeremyenglert).
 Thanks all for your guidance, tips and inspiration!